Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Controlled Kuramoto Model on Complete Graphs

 \subsection{Bifurcations}

-We next discuss bifurcations of the equilibria in \eqref{eqn:dsys1} detected by Theorem~\ref{thm:3a} and equivalently by Corollary~\ref{cor:3a}.
-The relation \eqref{eqn:con} gives a branch of equilibria when $b_1$ is taken as a control parameter.
-As in Theorem~5.1 of \cite{Y24a}, we prove the following on their bifurcations.
+We next state bifurcation results for the equilibria in \eqref{eqn:dsys1} given by Theorem~\ref{thm:3a} and Corollary~\ref{cor:3a}.
+Regarding $b_1$ as a control parameter, a branch of equilibria is determined by \eqref{eqn:con} for each $\sigma\in\Sigma_n$.
+As in Theorem~5.1 of \cite{Y24a}, we have the following.

 \begin{thm}\ Fix the values of $a,pK>0$ and choose $b_1$ as a control parameter.
 Then the following hold. \begin{enumerate} \item[\rm(i)] The equilibrium $v^{\sigma}$ suffers a supercritical $($resp. subcritical$)$ saddle-node bifurcation at